pat8901/AI-Video-Colorizer/README.md

-Place the model in the model folder
+Get a copy of the caffe model and place in the model folder
-Link to caffe model:

 Link to original author: https://richzhang.github.io/colorization/